Back to blogSEO vs GEO: Why Ranking on Google Is No Longer EnoughGEO Basics

 • For what types of questions does it mention you and for which ones doesn't it?

 With Mentio you can get this complete X-ray in less than 2 minutes.
-Analyze your brand across major market LLMs, compare your visibility with the competition, and get actionable recommendations to improve your AI presence.
+Analyze your brand across major market LLMs, compare your visibility with the competition, and get actionable recommendations to analyze your AI visibility.

 Analyze your brand for free →